- Museum number

 Claims to hereditary nobility were based on racing ancestral lineage and proclaiming military prowess through dress and ornament.
 Mixtec metalsmiths fashioned gold into prestigious objects that signalled their owners' status in life and at death accompanied them as tomb offerings.
 This image of a warrior-ruler was made by a process of low-wax casting, incorporating finely detailed false filigree work that defines the Mixtec gold style.
 Its small size makes the complexity of detail all the more remarkable.

 The figure is richly adorned with an embellished headband, curved ear ornaments, a nose piece, and pendant plaques strung across his chest.
 On his left arm he bears a small circular shield, while with his right hand he grasps a serpent-headed sceptre or atlatl.
 From a lip plug hangs a severed head - perhaps a war trophy - beneath which three pendant bells are suspended.
 The whole assemblage was apparently worn as a chest or lip ornament.
-The framing armature may represent a formal backfrop used on ceremonial occassions or simply serve to facilitate the fabrication and durability of the object.
+The framing armature may represent a formal backdrop used on ceremonial occasions or simply serve to facilitate the fabrication and durability of the object.

 - On display (G27/dc4)